 WorldSkills International

 WorldSkills International is a global, member-driven organization that works through collaborative efforts to raise the awareness of skilled professions.
-Currently, there are 77 member countries and regions.
+Currently, there are 89 member countries and regions.
 WorldSkills was founded in 1950.
 In 1973, President Richard M. Nixon recognized SkillsUSA (then known as VICA) as the official U.S. representative.
 The United States first entered the WorldSkills Competition in 1975, represented by the SkillsUSA organization.
-The next WorldSkills Competition will be held in Shanghai, China, in 2021.
-Download the WorldSkills USA team fact sheet.
+The next WorldSkills Competition will be held in Lyon, France, in 2023.

 About SkillsUSA